 For many years, members of St John's congregation have supported the work of The Leprosy Mission.
 In September 2014 the PCC resolved that our contribution could be more effective if we supported a particular project rather than contributing to the charity's general funds.
 The project chosen was 'Farming God's Way' based around Cabo Delgado in Mozambique.

-Since September 2014 we have made annual payments across to The Leprosy Mission designated specifically for this project.
-We have raised and paid across a total of £7.941 as follows:-
+Since September 2014 we have made annual payments across to The Leprosy Mission designated specifically for this project as follows:-

 January 2015 £1,041